 Make The Most Of Your Makeup

 I always give my brides the option of trying to tie their trial in with another event - be it a date night, party or engagement shoot - so you get to make the most of your look.
-You could also arrange your trial on the same day as a dress fitting to give you the chance to see your entire look all together!
-Of course if you don't have anything special lined up it's just as much fun to wear your makeup round Sainsbury's for the afternoon, but if you have planned to go out afterwards or have a shoot just let your artist know and make sure you've given yourself enough time to get from one to the other.
-I'll always happily give your makeup a quick tweak at the end, such as changing a lip colour or adding a bit of sparkle or smokey liner, so you can make the most of your night out or your pictures without wearing exactly the same makeup as your big day.
+You could also arrange your trial on the same day as a dress fitting to give you the chance to see your entire look all together, or if you are booking different artists for your hair and makeup, see if you can book your trials on the same day so that you can view your look as a whole.
+Of course if you don't have anything special lined up it's just as much fun to wear your makeup round Sainsbury's for the afternoon, but if you have planned to go out afterwards or have another appointment just let your artist know and make sure you've given yourself enough time to get from one to the other.
+I'll always happily give your look a quick tweak at the end, such as changing a lip colour or adding a bit of sparkle or smokey liner, so you can make the most of your night out or your pictures without wearing exactly the same makeup as your big day.